loc110504/SDTNET/README.md

 └── 📄 requirements.txt
 ```

-## Acknowledgement
+### Acknowledgement
-We gratefully acknowledge the public release of [WSL4MIS](https://github.com/HiLab-git/WSL4MIS) and [CycleMix](https://github.com/BWGZK/CycleMix) for part of their codes, processed datasets and data splits.
+We gratefully acknowledge the public release of [WSL4MIS](https://github.com/HiLab-git/WSL4MIS) and [CycleMix](https://github.com/BWGZK/CycleMix) for part of their codes and processed dataset.